-- Practise the profession with respect for other health professionals and acquire skills to work in teams. - Communicate effectively, both orally and in writing, with people, with health or industry professionals and with the media, knowing how to use information and communication technologies, especially those related to nutrition and lifestyles. - Recognise the need to maintain and update professional competence, with particular emphasis on independent and lifelong learning of new facts, products and techniques in the field of nutrition and food, and on motivation for quality. - Know, judge and know how to use and apply the sources of information related to nutrition, food, lifestyles and health. - Acquire basic training for the research activity, be able to formulate hypotheses, collect and interpret information for problem solving using the scientific method, and understand the importance and the limitations of scientific thought in the field of health and nutrition. - Be able to interpret, evaluate and communicate relevant data in the different branches of the profession of a dietitian-nutritionist by making use of information and communication technologies. - Recognise the types of bonds that can occur in organic compounds and the different types of representation of organic molecules. - Know how to apply the general rules of nomenclature for organic compounds, including stereochemistry.
+- Practise the profession with respect for other health professionals and acquire skills to work in teams. - Communicate effectively, both orally and in writing, with people, with health or industry professionals and with the media, knowing how to use information and communication technologies, especially those related to nutrition and lifestyles. - Recognise the need to maintain and update professional competence, with particular emphasis on independent and lifelong learning of new facts, products and techniques in the field of nutrition and food, and on motivation for quality. - Acquire basic training for the research activity, be able to formulate hypotheses, collect and interpret information for problem solving using the scientific method, and understand the importance and the limitations of scientific thought in the field of health and nutrition. - Develop the ability to estimate the risks associated with the use of chemicals and laboratory processes. - Acquire skills for presenting a project orally or in writing.